 Perplexity AI has changed this document before.

-"If you are a California resident, you have the right to know about the personal information we collect about you, to delete personal information we have collected from you, to correct inaccurate personal information, to opt-out of the sale or sharing of your personal information, and to not be discriminated against for exercising your privacy rights.— Excerpt from Perplexity AI's Perplexity AI Privacy Policy
+"If you are a California resident, you have certain rights under the California Consumer Privacy Act (CCPA) and the California Privacy Rights Act (CPRA), including the right to know what personal information we collect, use, and disclose; the right to delete your personal information; the right to opt out of the sale or sharing of your personal information; the right to correct inaccurate personal information; and the right to limit the use of sensitive personal information.— Excerpt from Perplexity AI's Perplexity AI Privacy Policy

 Full compliance analysis